fetchrobotics/docs/source/indigo_to_melodic.rst

 Disk filling issue
 ++++++++++++++++++
 Some robots may encounter an issue where Gnome3 fills the disk by spamming /var/log/syslog.
-This issue has a fix that is not available by default yet, but can be manually done: https://bugs.launchpad.net/ubuntu/+source/gnome-shell/+bug/1772677/comments/63
+This issue has a fix that is not available via `apt` yet, but can be manually done: https://bugs.launchpad.net/ubuntu/+source/gnome-shell/+bug/1772677/comments/63

 Ensuring robot's ethernet ports are configured correctly